 If the answer was yes to several of these questions, it might be time for family and friends to confront the individual with their concerns.
 Drug abuse is a serious medical condition, which can have devastating repercussions for the individual and their loved ones if left unaddressed.

-Drug abuse is a condition which can affect anyone at any time.
-There is no differentiation in terms of class, race, age or gender.
+Drug abuse can affect anyone at any time.
+If you're abusing drugs, or know someone who is, know that you're not alone in your struggle.
+Drug abuse does not discriminate in terms of class, race, age, or gender.
 Anyone can fall victim to drug abuse.
-However, according to research, 18-25 years old is an at-risk age for drug abuse and men are more likely to abuse drugs than women.
+However, according to research, 18-25 years old is an at-risk age for drug abuse, and men are more likely to be abusers than women.
 Genetics, psychology, and environment can by themselves or combined have a hand in causing someone to become an abuser of drugs.